 To speak to our tutors, assessors and support staff come and along to an open day where you can discuss your goals.
-If you are unsure how to realise your aspirations or which course is right for you and would prefer a private information, advice and guidance session please contact us to arrange.
+If you are unsure how to realise your aspirations or which course is right for you and would prefer an advice, private information and guidance session please contact us to arrange.

 What is an apprenticeship?

 An Apprenticeship combines the best of both worlds: as an apprentice student you’ll gain skills, knowledge and behaviours to achieve a recognised industry qualification.
 You can still access all student benefits such as the TOTUM student discount card, the student well-being service, the college library and online resources.
 Alongside this you will be employed in a real job, be paid a salary or wage, receive paid holidays and other benefits your employer offers for example employer discount or healthcare schemes.

 Earn whilst you learn!
 Apprentices not only gain the industry standard qualifications but will also have gained invaluable experience.Many apprentices stay with their apprenticeship employers on completion in permanent roles, gain promotion and, in time, train new apprentices.

 - Recruitment/Application – To study an apprenticeship apprentices need a college placement and apprenticeship employment.